ksshannon/eo/eo/README.md

 1. Navigate to the archive.gov [disposition tables](https://www.archives.gov/federal-register/executive-orders/disposition)
 2. Locate the last recorded order, and copy paste all following orders into the appropriate file
-3. Build the export command `go build cmd/export.go` from the root of the repo
+3. Build the export command `go build cmd/export.go` from the eo folder
-4. Run the command `./export -f csv eo.csv`
+4. Run the command `./export -f csv eo.csv` to generate a csv file of executive order information